Sacramento, California Collaborative Divorce Attorney

 The advantages of collaborative divorce are many:

-Additional privacy – Since the agreement is worked out in private rather than in court, personal information is held in confidence and there is much less of a
+Additional privacy – Since the agreement is worked out in private rather than in court, personal information is held in confidence and there is much less of a public record.

 Time savings – The collaborative process goes much more quickly than one that involves scheduled court appearances and formal discovery.